lefavilakazi97/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	4-print_most_numbers.c
                 - this c program will print out 0 - 9 excluding 2 and 4
-                - you will need to execute the code below to test the script ./4-print_most_numbers

-	5-more_numbers.c
-                - this c program will print out 0 - 14 x10
-                - you will need to execute the code below to test the script ./5-more_numbers

-	6-print_line.c
-		- this c program will print underscores based on user input
-		- you will need to execute the code below to test the script ./6-print_line
+                - you will need to execute the co